-Homelessness Prevention / Eviction Defense.
-Pro bono attorneys defend low-income tenants from eviction and help prevent homelessness.
-Unlawful detainer (eviction) cases are on an expedited schedule and often include meaningful opportunities for discovery, filing motions, settlement negotiations, and trial with a limited period of time.
+You can help keep the most vulnerable residents of Los Angeles in their homes and off of the streets.
+Pro bono attorneys help prevent homelessness by defending low-income tenants who are facing eviction from their home.
+Unlawful detainer (eviction) cases move on an expedited schedule and often include meaningful opportunities for discovery, motion-practice, settlement negotiations, and trial – all within a limited period of time.

-Citation Clearing.
+You can help clients who are trying to find a way out of homelessness.
 It is common for individuals experiencing homelessness to receive quality-of-life citations for sleeping on the sidewalk, open containers, and jaywalking – things that are hard to avoid if you live on the streets.
-The resulting fines and fees often serve as obstacles to securing a pathway to safe and stable living.
-Pro bono attorneys will represent individuals currently experiencing homelessness, handle briefings and hearings, and work to get the citations dismissed in the interests of justice.
+The resulting fines and fees often serve as obstacles to securing a pathway to safe and stable housing.
+Pro bono attorneys with ICLC represent individuals currently experiencing homelessness, handle briefings and hearings, and work to get the citations dismissed in the interests of justice.

-- Consultations.
-We routinely need attorneys skilled in tax, bankruptcy, probate, employment, and trusts and estates law to provide advice, guidance, and representation to our clients.
+Your expertise can change someone’s life.
+With fifty attorneys on staff, we have a lot of housing and homelessness knowledge in-house.
+But we don’t know everything.
+We routinely need assistance from attorneys skilled in tax, bankruptcy, probate, employment, and trusts and estates law to provide advice, guidance, and representation to our clients.

 “Pro bono support allows ICLC to serve more clients by expanding the breadth of services that we are able to provide to existing clients.
 My clients who have received pro bono assistance benefit from access to legal expertise in practice areas outside of our own, plus the resources and positive energy that pro bono attorneys bring to their service.”